Skip to main content

 Do I need to de-register when I leave the Netherlands?

-If you are leaving the Netherlands, you must de-register from the Personal Records Database yourself.
-Your municipality removes your personal details from the database and informs other government authorities of your departure.
-You can deregister a month before leaving the Netherlands and are required to indicate your date of departure.
+If you are leaving the Netherlands, you must de-register from the Personal Records Database.
+Your municipality removes your personal details from the database and notifies other government authorities of your departure.
+You can deregister a month before leaving the Netherlands; you will be required to indicate your date of departure.
 Check your municipality’s website for more information.

 What is a DigiD code?

-After applying for a new DigiD login, an activation code will be sent to your home address within five days as an extra level of security.
-Note that you will never be asked to give your DigiD password over the phone, by post or by email.
-Watch out for phishing emails that ask you to click a link and submit your DigiD login.
+Note that you will never be asked for your DigiD password over the phone, by post or by email.
+Watch out for phishing emails that ask you to click a link and submit your DigiD login details.